 Professional photographers wishing to participate must send their work to the ICRC delegation in France before June 1.

-This year, members of the jury are representatives of Géo, La Croix, Le Figaro magazine, New York Times, Paris Match, Causette and the ICRC.
+Members of the jury (2017) include representatives of Géo, La Croix, Le Figaro magazine, New York Times, Paris Match, Causette and the ICRC.

 The first four awards, announced in collaboration with the Sanofi Espoir Foundation, invited photojournalists to address the issue of health care in danger and respect for medical services during armed conflict and violence.